 Core modules include:

-- Creating a positive and inclusive learning environment
+- Creating a positive and enabling learning environment

 - Professional development and career planning